 This woman’s son died in the night, because she lay on him.
 She got up in the middle of the night and took my son from beside me while your servant slept.
 She laid him at her breast, and laid her dead son at my breast. […] But the other woman said, “No, the living son is mine, and the dead son is yours.”
 The first said, “No, the dead son is yours, and the living son is mine.”
-(1Kgs 3:19–22)
+(1 Kgs 3.19–22)

-The happy conclusion of the incident is the restoration of harmony and the establishment of a renewed order out of the chaos threatening society.
-The narrative leaves the reader, who witnessed the entrance of two women—both prostitutes and mothers—with two separate women, who neatly divide the roles of sexuality and maternity.
-This is accomplished through the anonymity of these women, the reader does not know which one stated: “Please, my lord, give her the living boy; certainly do not kill him!” and which one stated, “It shall be neither mine nor yours; divide it” (1Kgs 3:26)—they only know that one is given “the living boy,” for “She is his mother” (1Kgs 3:27).
-Thus, one woman is elevated to motherhood, while the other remains a prostitute—resolving the ambiguous reality.
-In this way, the story of the trial is of course a fitting continuation of Solomon’s request in the dream at Gibeon, “Give your servant therefore an understanding mind to govern your people, able to discern between good and evil” (1Kgs 3:9).
+The happy conclusion of the incident is the restoration of harmony and the establishment of a renewed order out of the chaos that threatened society.
+The narrative leaves the reader, who witnessed the entrance of two women—both prostitutes and both mothers—with two separate women who neatly divide the roles of sexuality and maternity.
+This is accomplished through the anonymity of these women.
+The reader does not know which one was willing to forfeit the boy in order to spare his life, and which one demanded ‘dividing’ the child.
+By the end of the story, one woman is elevated to motherhood, while the other remains a prostitute, thus resolving the uncomfortably ambiguous reality.
+Viewed this way, the story is a fitting continuation to Solomon’s request at Gibeon: “Give your servant therefore an understanding mind to govern your people, able to discern between good and evil” (1 Kgs 3.9).
 Solomon, by structuring reality in a dichotomous form and resting his judgment on the plaintiff and defendant’s reactions to his proposal, “rejected complexity and ambiguity.”

-One of the literary techniques that demonstrates this unordered world is the lack of an omniscient narrator.
-It is solely the quotations of the characters dialogue that convey the plot, while the narrator’s intervention is limited to introductory phrases like “she said” and “he said” and the only action that appears is “and they brought a sword before the king” (1Kgs 3:24).
-The only one who can resolve the ambiguous nature of these events is Solomon, gifted with divine wisdom—not even the narrator appears to know the truth.
+One of the literary techniques that helps demonstrate this disordered world is the lack of an omniscient narrator.
+It is solely the quotations of the characters’ dialogue that convey the plot, while the narrator’s intervention is limited to introductory phrases like “she said” and “he said,” and the only noted action is that “they brought a sword before the king” (1 Kgs 3.24).
+The only one who can resolve the ambiguous nature of these events is Solomon, with his gift of divine wisdom; not even the narrator appears to know the truth.

-This narrative style has many implications for reading the story, of which one is drawing attention to the act of bringing the sword.
-This is a dramatic pivotal moment at the center of the narrative.
-The sword draws the focus of all watching: to what does it portend?
-Will it be determinative of truth?
-It bifurcates the story as it would the infant.
-The sword symbolizes the possibility of cutting the Gordian knot of the riddling reality—sharply dividing between right and wrong, as the narrative has presented reality until this point.
+This narrative style has many implications for reading the story, one of which is drawing the readers’ attention to the sword.
+This action is a dramatic pivotal moment situated at the center of the narrative.
+The sword draws the focus of all who are watching.
+What does it portend?
+Will it reveal the of truth?
+The sword bifurcates the story as it would the infant.
+It symbolically cuts the Gordian knot of the riddling reality, sharply dividing between right and wrong.
 The story emphasizes that this is the most stable, reliable, and effective way to look at the world and to relate to it.

 This point is essential for understanding the story.
-The cruel and grotesque verdict chosen by Solomon reflects a world based purely on cold dichotomous logic.
-In a literary sense, this is so striking that Ann Althouse criticizes the king’s sharp unequivocal judgment, bifurcated view of the world, unwillingness to listen empathetically to these women in their distress, and insistence to violently impose his own values upon the unfortunate women.
-Her criticism may extend beyond what the text warrants by the text, but it effectively demonstrates that the story reflects a world of black-and-white reality and of unambiguous separations and divisions.
+The cruel and grotesque verdict which Solomon decrees reflects a world based purely on cold, dichotomous logic.
+This is so striking that Ann Althouse criticizes the king’s unequivocal judgment, accusing him of violently imposing his own values upon the unfortunate women.
+Her criticism may extend beyond what the text implies, but it effectively demonstrates that the story reflects a world of bifurcated reality with unambiguous divisions.